quinngroup/toxoplasma-3DTracking/README.md

 - **Cluster Configuration**: Adjust the Dask client and scheduler settings for optimal performance.
 - **Memory Management**: For large-scale data, tweak memory usage settings in Dask to prevent overflow.
 - **Parameter Adjustments**: Modify paths, cluster numbers, and other configurable parameters in the scripts/notebooks as per your data and requirements.

 ---

-## 📄 Paper and Citation
-For details on the methodology and results, please refer to our related publications.
-If you use this code in your research, please cite the corresponding papers.

----